Ashisoma/Akan/README.md

 ## Setup/Installation Requirments
 To get your Akan Name, follow these simple steps:
 1. Make sure you are connected to the internet.
-2. Open your web browser
+2. Open your web browser,
-3. finally click on this link https://ashisoma.github.io/Akan/
+3. Finally click on this link https://ashisoma.github.io/Akan/

 ## Technology Used
 In this project, html was used to craert the form and CSS to style it.
-JavaScript was also used to come up with the algorthm.
+JavaScript was also used to come up with the algorithm.

 ## License
 * MIT